The role of (non)contextuality in Bell's theorems from the perspective of an operational modeling framework: QM model s-function max and min

 $\bar{s}_{1}$ is related to $s_{1}$ by $\bar{s}_{1}(\theta_{2},\theta_{3},\theta_{4})=s_{1}(\cos2\theta_{1},\cos2\theta_{2},\cos2\theta_{3},\cos2\theta_{4})$ where $\theta_{1}=\theta_{2}+\theta_{3}+\theta_{4}$.

-Table~\ref{tab:critPts} shows the results of using Mathematica to search for stationary points.
-Of the 20 stationary points, two are two global maxima, two are global minima, and the other sixteen are neither.
+Tables~\ref{tab:critAngles},~\ref{tab:critCorr}, and~\ref{tab:critValGradHess} show the results of using Mathematica to search for stationary points.
+Of the 20 stationary points, two are local maxima, two are local minima, and the other sixteen are neither.